-Ms. Taishido attended all eight meetings of the Board of Directors and all eight meetings of the Audit & Supervisory Board and received reports on the Group companies' and the Company's audits.
-In addition, she has been providing advice and proposals to ensure the appropriateness and suitability of the decision-making of the Board of Directors, including providing opinions based primarily on her professional expertise as an attorney.
+Ms. Taishido attended all seven meetings of the Board of Directors, all eight meetings of the Audit & Supervisory Board, and all six meetings of the Governance Committee held during the fiscal year.
+While receiving reports on the Company's and the Group companies' audits, she provides advice and recommendations to ensure the appropriateness and suitability of the decision-making of the Board of Directors by primarily offering her opinions from the professional standpoint of an attorney.
+In addition, at the Governance Committee meetings, she expresses her opinions that lead to the improvement of corporate governance based on her knowledge and experience as an attorney.

-(Note) For the current business year, the voluntary remuneration committee and the voluntary nominating committee, in addition to the number of times held above, written resolutions were carried out as below.
-Voluntary remuneration committee: Twice/voluntary nominating committee: Once
+(Note) For the current business year, the Board of Directors and the Voluntary Remuneration Committee, in addition to the number of times held above, written resolutions were carried out as below.
+The Board of Directors: Once/Voluntary Remuneration Committee: Once